-Could treating dental disease and reducing inflammation be the key to good health and long life?
-Each day more and more studies come out showing that many of our health conditions such as heart disease, strokes, diabetes and cancers are caused by a process known as inflammation.
-But did you know that one of the major factors that produce inflammation in your body is the dental disease?
+Could treating gum disease and reducing inflammation be the key to good health and long life?
+Each day more and more studies come out showing that many of our health conditions such as heart disease, strokes, diabetes and cancers and gum disease are caused by a process known as inflammation.

 These dental infections including tooth decay can be treated by regular oral health care and visits to your dentist and dental hygienist.

-The majority of diseases and conditions of aging, including obesity and type 2 diabetes have a major inflammatory component that can be made worse by the presence of gum disease.
+The majority of diseases and conditions of ageing, including obesity and type 2 diabetes have a major inflammatory component that can be made worse by the presence of gum disease.

 If you would like to know more about dental disease and how to live a healthy life then read Dr Rachel’s book called A Healthy Smile from Inside Out.
 How to Live & Eat to Prevent Tooth Decay.